 • Ability to work in a facilitation pair (have a co-facilitator)

 Requirements for student facilitators:

-• Must be and remain a currently enrolled CC, SEAS, or GS undergraduate student in good standing at Columbia
+• Must be and remain a currently enrolled CC or SEAS undergraduate student in good standing at Columbia

 • Attend a new and returning facilitator luncheon